 Some solar companies are passionate about staying connected with their audience.
 But for others, posting to social media is just one more thing to do at the end of the day.

-Eigel admits that he struggled to keep up with social media when he first started Ecohouse.
-He tried a few things to improve consistency, like handing it off to an intern, but found that the social media posts still failed to represent his company well.
+Ecohouse admits that they struggled to keep up with social media.
+They tried a few things to improve consistency, like handing it off to an intern, but found that the social media posts still failed to represent his company well.

-“It didn’t get good until we started working with an agency that got us really focused,” said Eigel.
-Using the ideas and strategy, Eigel then shifted the work back in house.
-“Then I assigned someone at Ecohouse to do social media and it got really good.”
+“It didn’t get good until we started working with an agency that got us really focused,” said Ecohouse.
+Using the ideas and strategy, they then shifted the work back in-house.
+“Then we assigned someone at Ecohouse to do social media and it got really good.”

-“Somebody’s got to spend some time on it, know how the technology works, and make it look good,” he said.
+“Somebody’s got to spend some time on it, know how the technology works, and make it look good,” they said.